superzanttu/szimble/README.md

-Szimbe is Kimble clone for testing
+Szimbe is Kimble clone for testing how to create game engine and AI to play it.